vii33/TheWriter/README.md

 # The Writer
 A Python application that excerpts the output from your sound card.
-So you get on scree text from all speech related stuff of your speakers.
+So you get on screen text from all speech related things of your speakers.
 I wrote this application for a hearing impaired colleague of mine so that he could follow our Skype Meetings better.

 ## Demo